amritkarki001/PRODIGY_WD_2/README.md

 ## Description

 This project is a web-based stopwatch.
-It allows users to start, stop, reset the stopwatch.
+It allows users to start,record lap, stop and reset   the stopwatch.

 ## Features
 - Stopwatch Functionality